Experience the Macedon Ranges in summer

 Wine tasting (and cheese boards)

 Pick up a Macedon Ranges Wine Trail Map from the Kyneton or Woodend Visitor Information Centres open 7 days a week.
 Or use the Twenty Five Doors app to design your own wine tasting trail.
 Many cellar doors offer antipasta and cheese boards to go with tastings too.
-In fact, Cloud Nine Farm make their own wine and cheese on-site.

 Speaking of cheese, drop by Azzurri Cheese 7 days a week between 10-5pm to buy the most delicious handmade cheese direct from the farm.
 It’s also a beautiful drive through forest and farmland to get there.